 Observation of the NQTs day-to-day work must be carried out regularly.
 In order for observation to be of benefit it must be clearly targeted.
 During the ITT programme, trainees will have benefited from observation by their school-based mentors-many of whom may also be induction tutors-and, in many cases these observations are moderated by the ITT institutions that provide support and training for mentors.
 Targeted observations, where the observer and the trainee, or in the case of induction the NQT, have discussed in advance the nature and the focus of the observation, eg class management, differentiation, formative assessment of pupils, etc, lead to the most productive evaluations of a teacher's work.
-Over the induction tutor-senior school staff, staff with specific responsibilities such as subject coordinators, year heads, LEA advisory staff or advanced skills teachers (ASTs).
+Over the induction year, observation may be made by a wide variety of individuals apart from the induction tutor-senior school staff, staff with specific responsibilities such as subject coordinators, year heads, LEA advisory staff or advanced skills teachers (ASTs).